Slavery in the Ottoman Empire: Decline and suppression of Ottoman slavery

+Decline and reforms

 Responding to the influence and pressure of European countries in the 19th century, the Empire began taking steps to curtail the slave trade, which had been legally valid under Ottoman law since the beginning of the empire.
 One of the important campaigns against Ottoman slavery and slave trade was conducted in the Caucasus by the Russian authorities.

 A series of decrees were promulgated that initially limited the slavery of white persons, and subsequently that of all races and religions.
-In 1830, a firman of Sultan Mahmud II gave freedom to white slaves.
+The Firman of 1830 of Sultan Mahmud II gave freedom to white slaves.
 This category included Circassians, who had the custom of selling their own children, enslaved Greeks who had revolted against the Empire in 1821, and some others.
-Attempting to suppress the practice, another firman abolishing the trade of Circassians and Georgians was issued in October, 1854.
+In practice, it concerned Greek captives enslaved during the Greek War of Independence, which had caused great attention in the West.

+In 1847 the Disestablishment of the Istanbul Slave Market closed the open slave market in the Ottoman capital; a cosmetic reform, making the slave trade less visible to criticism by moving it indoors.
+The same year, the Suppression of the slave trade in the Persian Gulf nominally prohibited the import of African slaves via the route of the Persian Gulf to Ottoman territory.
+However, the ban was nominal.

+The slave trade in primarily white girls intended for the harems attracted attention in the West.
+Attempting to suppress the practice, another firman abolishing the trade of Circassians and Georgians was issued in October 1854.
+The decree did not abolish slavery as such, only the import of new slaves.
+However, in March 1858, the Ottoman Governor of Trapezunt informed the British Consul that the 1854 ban had been a temporary war time ban due to foreign pressure, and that he had been given orders to allow slave ships on the Black Sea passage on their way to Constantinople, and in December formal tax regulations were introduced, legitimizing the Circassian slave trade again.
+The so-called Circassian slave trade was to continue until the 20th century.

+The sex slave trade in white girls for sexual slavery (concubinage) did not stop, and the British travel writer John Murray described a batch of white slave girls in the Middle East in the 1870s: